-In the shipping package, it has attached one RS-232 DB-9 to RJ-45 console cable.
-Please attach RS-232 DB-9 connector to your PC COM port, connect RJ-45 to the Console port of the Managed Switch.
-If you lose the cable, please follow the console cable PIN assignment to find one (Refer to session 2.8), or contact your sales representative too purchase a new cable.
+In package, Korenix attached one RS-232 DB-9 to RJ-45 console cable.
+Please attach RS-232 DB-9 connector to your PC COM port, connect RJ-45 to the Console port of the JetNet Switch.
+If you lose the cable, please follow the console cable PIN assignment to find one.
+(Refer to session 2.8).

-- 1. Go to Start -> Program -> Accessories -> Communication -> Hyper Terminal - 2.
-Give a name to the new console connection. - 3.
-Choose the COM name - 4.
-Select correct serial settings.
-The serial settings of Swtch are as below:
+1. Go to Start -> Program -> Accessories -> Communication -> Hyper Terminal

+2. Give a name to the new console connection.

+3. Choose the COM name

+4. Select correct serial settings.
+The serial settings of JetNet switch are as below: